RUN-Collaborations/font-select-rcl/Readme.md

       * In Firefox[1] (or when explicity specified by an app) [graphite-enabled](https://software.sil.org/fonts/) fonts are also detected.
          * [Graphite](https://scripts.sil.org/cms/scripts/page.php?site_id=projects&item_id=graphite_about) supports “smart fonts” capable of advanced behaviors, including combination and positioning of letters in complex ways.
          * See [grapite-enabled-fonts.json](https://github.com/RUN-Collaborations/font-select-rcl/blob/main/src/fonts/graphite-enabled-fonts.json)
-         * In Firefox[1] (or when explicitly specified by an app), line-height setting are available for graphite-enabled fonts to mitigate collisions or near collisions across rows. (in process)
+         * The addition of user-controlled line-height settings and font-size settings are recommended for graphite-enabled fonts, for purposes of mitigating collisions or near collisions across rows, and for customized presentation optimization.

 ## Font Detection Approach
 The current approach compares the width of a test string in each font to that of a baseline generic-family, defaulted to monospace.[2]
 Some other font detect approaches use multiple fallback generic-families, such as `serif, sans-serif, monospace`, though not always in that order.
 Is there a need for this on a system that does not have monospace defined?
 Apps can define their own baseline generic-family if preferred.